 The Eurostar website is easy to use and booking access needs are available and clearly marked.
 All bags are carry-on and are subject to screening.
 There are bag limits and all that information is on the website.

 To book a train, click the “trains tab” on the left side of the navigation bar, then click the “group/wheelchair users tab.”
 At the bottom of the page, there is an accessibility link to read about the policies and access information.

 If you are ready to book then click the wheelchair and the journey details page will appear.
 Here you put in all your information about the type of wheelchair.
 Once the information is loaded, click search for trains and another page will appear with train schedules.

 The wheelchair accessible seating on a Eurostar Train must be booked in first-class or business-class and can only be booked one-way.
 Accessible seating is not available in second-class.
-Nonetheless, the ticket will bill at second-class price for the person in a wheelchair and one companion.
+Nonetheless, the ticket will bill a second-class price for the person in a wheelchair and one companion.
 If traveling with a third person they will have to pay the regular first-class fare if everyone wants to sit together.
-Wheelchair accessible tickets require a seventy-two hour advance booking.
+Wheelchair accessible tickets require a seventy-two-hour advance booking.

 Only two of the eighteen cars have accessible seating.
 The accessible seating is designed for a person using a wheelchair to stay in their chair or sit in a seat next to the chair spot.
 This is awkward if traveling with other people because the wheelchair user sits alone.
 You can ask the attendants to sit with your companions and it may be possible as it was for me.
 Meals are served as part of the first-class package and they are tasty by my standards.